descope/react-sdk/README.md

             // debug can be set to true to enable debug mode
             // debug={true}

-            // Which tenant the signin/signup flow will sign the user into by providing the tenant ID
+            // tenant ID for SSO (SAML) login.
+If not provided, Descope will use the domain of available email to choose the tenant
             // tenant=<tenantId>

             // Redirect URL for OAuth and SSO (will be used when redirecting back from the OAuth provider / IdP), or for "Magic Link" and "Enchanted Link" (will be used as a link in the message sent to the the user)